Important COVID-19 Update – Calvary Adelaide Clinic open as normal

 We are lucky to have an expansive clinic network to share and distribute resources and we are currently managing to maintain the required supply.
 Our clinic teams are well versed on the appropriate PPE to utilise in all scenarios.
-We hope to have access to the national stockpile of masks in the near future.

 I’m considered to be in the ‘high risk’ category because of my age or underlying health conditions.
 Should I still attend my appointment?

 Please discuss this with your doctor who will be able to assess the risks and benefits taking in to consideration the urgency of your appointment and your personal situation.

 My referral is for a public hospital, will you accept it?

 We are aware of the extreme pressure on the public health system and are accommodating imaging patients with public referrals at bulk bill rates to ensure they continue to have access to imaging services.

 What measures do you have in place to limit potential virus transmission between staff?

 - All non-clinic staff who are able to are now working from home where possible.

 - Staff are aware of the need to maintain a perimeter of 1.5m from each other, and with patients unless clinically impossible.